-- moving to more energy efficient lighting. - bulbs that offer more direction and less dissipation.

-- use of part-night photocells (where the lamp is switched off between midnight and 5am) are now no longer supported but there is still 1 remaining column within the parish. - Other opportunities will be investigated as they arise.
+- · moving to more energy efficient lighting. - bulbs that offer more direction and less dissipation. - use of part-night photocells (where the lamp is switched off between midnight and 5am) are now no longer supported. - Other opportunities will be investigated as they arise.